Danieldotcomcoder/Math-magicians/README.md

-## Math magicians is a website for all fans of mathematics.
+## Math magicians

+ Website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

 * Make simple calculations.